videoman/picoemp-target-code/Adafruit-M0/README.md

 # Adafruit Feather M0 Basic

-This is target Arduino Code for the Adafruit M0 Board for use with the PicoEMP tool from NewAE..
+This is target Arduino Code for the Adafruit M0 Board for use with the [PicoEMP](https://github.com/newaetech/chipshouter-picoemp) tool.

 [Adafruit M0 Basic Proto Board](https://learn.adafruit.com/adafruit-feather-m0-basic-proto/overview)